SimoneTiberi/Bayesian-inference-on-stochastic-gene-transcription-from-flow-cytometry-data/README.md

 The material is organized in three folders:

--"Background data" contains the raw background data and R code used to obtain a prior for the measurement error;
+-"Background error data" contains the raw background data and R code used to obtain a prior for the measurement error;

 -"Experimental data" has the experimental data for both conditions and the measurement error prior;